syedasrar00/syedasrar00/README.md

 ### Hi there 👋, I am Syed Asrar! 😁

 I am a master's student at [REVA University](https://www.reva.edu.in/) majoring in Artificial Intelligence.
-I am a full-stack software developer at Enhancesys Inc. My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript and HTML/CSS/Bootstrap/Tailwind.
+I am currently working as a java full-stack software developer at Enhancesys Inc. My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript and HTML/CSS/Bootstrap/Tailwind.
 Besides programming, I have an immense interest in gaming.

 **Languages and Tools:**